MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/rms-client-deployment-notes.md

 ---

-# RMS Client Deployment Notes
+# RMS Client deployment notes
 The  Rights Management Service client (RMS client) version 2 is also known as the MSIPC client.
 It is software for Windows computers that communicates with Microsoft Rights Management services on-premises or in the cloud to help protect access to and usage of information as it flows through applications and devices, within the boundaries of your organization, or outside  those managed boundaries.
-In addition to shipping with the [Rights Management sharing application for Windows](https://technet.microsoft.com/library/dn919648.aspx), the RMS client is  available [as an optional download](http://www.microsoft.com/download/details.aspx?id=38396) that can, with acknowledgment and acceptance of its license agreement, be freely distributed with  third-party software so that clients can  protect and consume content that has been  protected by Rights Management services.
+In addition to shipping with the [Rights Management sharing application for Windows](rights-management-sharing-application-for-windows.md), the RMS client is  available [as an optional download](http://www.microsoft.com/download/details.aspx?id=38396) that can, with acknowledgment and acceptance of its license agreement, be freely distributed with  third-party software so that clients can  protect and consume content that has been  protected by Rights Management services.

-## Redistributing the RMS Client
+## Redistributing the RMS client
 The RMS client can be freely redistributed and bundled with other applications and IT solutions.
 If you are an application developer or solution provider and want to redistribute the  RMS client, you have two options:

 -   Recommended: Embed the RMS client installer in your application installation and run it in silent mode (the **/quiet** switch, detailed in the next section).

 -   Make the RMS client a prerequisite for your application.
 With this option, you might need to provide users with additional instructions for them to obtain, install, and update their computers with the client before they can use your application.

-## Installing the RMS Client
+## Installing the RMS client
 The RMS client is contained in an installer executable file named **setup_msipc_***&lt;arch&gt;***.exe**, where *&lt;arch&gt;* is either **x86** (for 32-bit client computers) or **x64** (for 64-bit client computers).
 The 64-bit (x64) installer package installs both a 32-bit runtime executable for compatibility with 32-bit applications that run on a 64-bit operating system installation, as well as a 64-bit runtime executable for supporting native 64-bit applications.
 The 32-bit (x86) installer will not run on a 64-bit Windows installation.

 > [!NOTE]